October 22, 2024(Originally published July 07, 2021)

 Stop 8: Ehmann Home

-Operated by the Butte County Historical Society (BCSH), the Ehmann Home showcases Oroville’s role in the ripe olive industry at the house that olives built.”
+Operated by the Butte County Historical Society (BCSH), the Ehmann Home showcases Oroville’s role in the ripe olive industry at “the house that olives built.”
 Freda Ehmann perfected a curing process for ripe olives at the turn of the 20th century, which in turn launched California’s olive industry.
 Her 1911 home stands testament to her and the industry she helped shape.
 (Add a bonus stop to the tour with a detour to the BCSH Museum to learn about Butte County’s history from the early mining days to present time.)

-Stop 9: Oroville State Theatre
+Stop 9: Oroville State Theater

 Stop 10: Pioneer History Museum